Biden ‘does not agree with’ expanding US Supreme Court

 Speaking to reporters aboard Air Force 1 on 25 June, one day after the court overturned Roe v Wade, Ms Jean-Pierre said the president does not support adding more justices to the nine-member court, which has a conservative majority following three appointments by Donald Trump during his administartion.

-The administration and the US Department of Justice have announced support for patients forced to travel to states where abortion care is legal and efforts to protect access to medication abortion, as nearly half the US is poised to outlaw abortion and criminalise care.
+The Biden administration and the US Department of Justice have announced support for patients forced to travel to states where abortion care is legal and efforts to protect access to medication abortion, as nearly half the US is poised to outlaw abortion and criminalise care.

-She warned of “nightmare scenarios” and “devastating consequences” in the wake of the Roe ruling.
+Ms Jean-Pierre warned of “nightmare scenarios” and “devastating consequences” in the wake of Friday’s ruling in Dobbs v Jackson Women’s Health Organization.

-“This is a scary time, we understand that,” Ms Jean-Pierre said.
+“This is a scary time, we understand that,” she said.
 “What happened yesterday … is extreme.
 That decision is extreme.”

-She said the administration has urged Congress “to act to restore Roe and make it the law of the land,” which the Democratically controlled House of Representatives has repeatedly passed but has languished in a deadlocked US Senate.
+She said the administration has urged Congress “to act to restore Roe and make it the law of the land,” which the Democratically controlled House of Representatives has repeatedly passed while the legislation has languished in a deadlocked US Senate.

 “If that can’t happen the American public has to use their voice … at the ballot box,” she said.